Mean encounter times for multiple random walkers on networks: Introduction

 Most of the above-mentioned studies explore the dynamics of a single random walker; the dynamics of multiple walkers moving simultaneously have been less extensively considered \cite{WengPRE2017}.
 Multiple walkers (agents) are commonly found in real processes on complex systems; for example in encounter networks in human activity \cite{RiascosMateosPlosOne2017,Mastrandrea_PlosOne2015}, epidemic spreading \cite{SatorrasPRL2001,ValdezBraunsteinHavlin2020}, ecology \cite{GiuggioliPRL2013,CraftRoyalB_2015}, extreme events \cite{KishorePRL2011}, among others.
 Despite these potential applications, a complete theoretical framework for the analysis of simultaneous random walkers is still missing.
 Some of the recent advances consider the searching efficiency of multiple walkers on networks, exploring the mean time required to find a given target by one or some of the walkers \cite{DaiPhysA2020}, universal laws governing the search time \cite{WengPRE2017, WengPRE2018universal, DaiPhysA2020}, analytical results for encounter times for many random walkers \cite{DPSandersPRE2009} and the expected time searchers take to capture moving targets specified in advance \cite{Weng_2017, WengChaos2018}.
 Figure \ref{Fig_1} illustrates some of the possible situations that arise when we consider the activity of two agents visiting nodes following edges represented by lines.
 Even if the two walkers never interact with one another, it is important to know if these walkers coincide, or \emph{encounter} one another, the average time to reach for the first time particular nodes or to meet at a particular target node.
 All these cases are highly influenced by the network structure, the initial conditions, and how each random walker movement is defined.
 A theoretical understanding of the collective dynamics of simultaneous random walkers would have applications in human mobility and urban planning, epidemic spreading, ecology, among others. \\[2mm] In this work, we develop a general framework to study the collective movement of $R$ synchronous and asynchronous non-interacting random walkers, each defined by its own transition matrix, finding general, exact expressions describing the global activity of the random walkers.
 We analyze the stationary distribution and the average time to reach a particular set of nodes from given initial conditions.
 The analytical results are expressed in terms of the eigenvalues and eigenvectors of the individual transition matrices defining each random walker.
-We explore results for two walkers following local (normal) and non-local (L\'evy flight) random walk strategies on different networks, including trees, combs, rings, and random networks.
+We explore results for two walkers following local (normal, degree biased) and non-local (L\'evy flight) random walk strategies on different networks, including trees, combs, rings, and random networks.
 We also explore the effect of the initial conditions on mean first-encounter times for path and ring graphs for up to five walkers.
+Finally, the results are applied to study the activity of the bike-sharing system Citibike in New York City, where we explore encounter times of two and three bikes at each station; this example illustrates possible applications of our formalism in the context of transportation systems and human mobility.